 1 Great Place to Eat: La Garrapata

 Seafood is the star attraction here.
-It’s served in a variety of ways – grilled, steamed, fried or bathed in coconut or pepper sauces.
-And with pasta and meat options as well, there is something to please everyone.
+Try it grilled, steamed, fried or bathed in coconut or pepper sauces.
+What’s more, you’ll find pasta and meat options as well, ensuring there’s something to please everyone.
 Find out more: La Garrapata